ome/omero-documentation/README.rst

 * All sub-headings should begin with a capital letter for the first word and continue in lowercase, except where they refer to terms which are abbreviated in the text e.g. Virtual Machine.
-* Use the full product name, e.g. OMERO.insight instead of Insight
+* Use the full product name, e.g. OMERO.insight instead of Insight.
+* Avoid using resp. in brackets to refer to alternative file names etc. Just use 'or'.